Q-Aware-Labs/Bias-Insights/Chi-Square Test.md

 My data:

-Each ethnic group is expected to have at least 6 individuals aged over 60.
+Each ethnic group is expected to have at least 5 individuals aged over 60.

-Expected frequency = 6

-Observed frequency = TBD

 ...To be continued.